ddimaria/beyond-the-rust-book/lessons/create-your-own-mutex/README.md

 let mutex = Arc::new(Mutex::new(0));
 ```

 A `MutexGuard` represents exclusive access to the inner value (`T`).
 Since this struct is Send, it can be held across await points.
-We're currently not using the `_permit` filed.
+We're currently not using the `_permit` field.

 ```rust
 pub struct MutexGuard<'a, T> {